SELab-2/OSOC-4/info/user_manual.md

 #### 7.1.12.
 ProjectRequiredSkill
 A skill that a project needs, and how many times it needs a student that has that skill.

-Now follows an in depth description of the attributes of a Suggestion.

 _attributes:_ \
 **project_id**: the id of the project, primary key, foreign key \
 **skill_name**: the name of the skill that is required, primary key, foreign key \